quantum-tinkerer/MeanFi/docs/source/documentation/algorithm.md

 This keeps the outer optimizer away from chemical-potential instabilities while still reusing the adaptive quadrature or simplicial cache across the repeated charge evaluations.
-For `kT = 0`, the Brillouin zone is treated as a torus mathematically, but the implementation keeps duplicated seam vertices rather than identifying opposite faces in the cache.
+For `kT = 0`, the Brillouin zone is treated as a torus mathematically.
+The geometry layer still keeps duplicated seam vertices so that the simplicial mesh never crosses a periodic boundary, but the spectral layer wraps reduced coordinates before diagonalization so seam-related geometry vertices collapse onto the same physical $k$ point in the eigensystem cache.
 To avoid seam-crossing simplices, the root mesh partitions the fundamental cell into $2^d$ half-sized subcells before triangulating each one.
 Dense $k$-grid integrations and repeated SciPy cubature are kept only as testing and benchmarking references, not as the production solver path.
+The high-level `Model` exposes `max_subdivisions` so tutorials and benchmarks can bound that adaptive process.
+For `kT = 0`, adaptive density estimation compares a coarse owner-simplex vertex cubature against a one-level preview vertex cubature and uses the preview value as the accepted contribution, but the native controller updates those active-leaf preview sums incrementally rather than recomputing the whole active frontier each round.
+All density and SCF stopping criteria are reported in componentwise max norms rather than L2 norms.
+Finally, `max_subdivisions = 0` is a distinct root-mesh-only mode: it performs no preview, no refinement, and therefore provides no density-error indicator.